 The Energy Redress Team are happy to talk through project ideas and to deal with general enquiries on the scheme.
 They can be contacted at: email@example.com

-Please contact our team if you have a complaint to make.
+Please contact our team if you have any questions or complaints.